 Estate Administration & Trust Litigation

-If you have been designated as executor, administrator, trustee, or personal representative of an estate in New York, you may be at a loss with respect to what’s required of you, and what you’ll have to do to settle the estate.
-It can be an extremely complex process—more than just ensuring that the property in the estate is distributed according to the terms of the Will.
+If you have been designated as an executor, administrator, trustee, or personal representative of an estate in New York, you may be at a loss with respect to what’s required of you, and what you’ll have to do to settle the estate.
+It can be an extremely complex process—more than just ensuring that the property in the estate is distributed according to the terms of the will.
 You want a knowledgeable and experienced attorney to guide you through the process.
-If you make a mistake, you may not be able to correct it and you may be liable for it so the best advice is to get the assistance of a competent probate attorney.
+If you make a mistake, you may not be able to correct it, and you may be liable for it, so the best advice is to get the assistance of a competent probate attorney.

 At the Law Office of Bonnie Lawston, we have provided thorough and effective legal counsel in probate and estate administration matters for more than 20 years, representing clients throughout Nassau County and Suffolk County on Long Island.
 We will carefully explain the law and the process, as well as your rights and responsibilities, so that you can effectively handle your duties and close the estate in a timely manner.